 Thompson Coburn reserves the right to modify this policy at any time.

-To the extent the state bar rules in an individual reader's jurisdiction require Thompson Coburn to designate a principal office and/or a single attorney responsible for this podcast, Thompson Coburn designates its office in St. Louis, Missouri, USA as its principal office and designates Sean McGowan, Tyler Black and Mike Deutsch as the attorney responsible for this podcast.
+To the extent the state bar rules in an individual reader's jurisdiction require Thompson Coburn to designate a principal office and/or a single attorney responsible for this podcast, Thompson Coburn designates its office in St. Louis, Missouri, USA as its principal office and designates Sean McGowan and Tyler Black as the attorneys responsible for this podcast.